KD9YQK/ARES_Sim_1/operators/Operator_06_Logistics_Access.md

 **NOTE:** At some point the GM will inject after this event, updating this Operator the team has left the garage and is enroute.

+## Timed Event — 00:38 - ONLY if directed by GM.

+Inform Net Control that the Public Works Team

 ## Timed Event — 00:51 - ONLY if requested by Net Control or directed by GM and prior conditional event activated.

-- The logistics team has arrived to the designated location.
+- The public works team has arrived to the designated location.
 - Tree and debris removal at the east access road will take over an hour.
 - The road is wet and there is light rain

-Logistics Lead tells you to contact Net Control.
+Public Works Lead tells you to contact Net Control.

 Communications task: